Fire Defense

 One short conversation covers the property, the terrain, the current state of your defensible space, and what the next right step is.
 No pitch — just an honest read.

-Send a 1-paragraph noteNo charge to begin. $295 applies only if you choose an in-person stewardship review.
+Send a 1-paragraph noteNo charge to begin.
+The in-person stewardship review is priced in conversation.